🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 • Step 1 – Initial Efficiency: \((1 - 42/120) \times 100 = 65\%.\) This becomes your starting point.

-• Step 2 – Event Definitions: You define possible daily issues:
+• Step 2 – Event Definitions: You define possible issues for each time unit:

 • “Minor Distraction” – severity 1